dmjurg/flash_cards_project_1/proj_1/read_me.md

 As a learner, I want to use a deck of cards to study countries and their capitals [X]  Create a card
   [X]  Use a question-answer pair
-[X]  View a card (question only)
+[?]
+View a card (question only???)
+  []?
+View a specific card (Q and A)
 [X]  Edit a card
+  []?
+Edit both the country and capital?
-[]  Delete a card
+[X]  Delete a card

+As a programmer, I want to be able to validate the user input data [X] Validate card info!
+  [] Should it display an error or just not save the data?

+As a programmer, I want to be sure my methods work properly [] Write tests

-Once I have a deck of cards, I want to use it to play
+As a learner, once I have a bunch of cards, I want to play [] Has a card been answered correctly?
+Boolean
+  [X] Auto populate new cards with false
+[X] Display unanswered card country
+[X] Display unanswered card city
+[] Do not display correctly answered country or city

 In order to focus on one area, I want to be able to sort my cards into categories

+In order to track my progress, I would like to track my score [] Record correctness on each viewing

 DIARY